kutuluk/loglevel-plugin-remote/README.md

     at http://localhost/test.js:12:5
 ```

 When the function returns an object, the logs will be sent in json format.
-You can use the preset value `remote.json`:
+You can use the preset function `remote.json`:

 ```javascript
 function json(log) {